The Signals Network: Activities (cases)

+TSN supported Eyes of Iran, an investigative project coordinated by Forbidden Stories revealing the Iranian government's use of Russian facial recognition technology to monitor its citizens.
+Leaked documents from Russian and Iranian companies, along with source code, showed how Iran acquired the software, known as Findface..
+Media partners on the project included Le Monde, Paper Trail Media, Der Spiegel, Der Standard, Tamedia, and ZDF.

+TSN is collaborating with The Guardian and the University of Cambridge on a project aimed at gathering feedback from people who have previously blown the whistle.
+TSN offers anonymity protections for participants who require it.

 The Signals Network represents whistleblower Joshua Farinella, a former general manager at Choice Canning Company’s shrimp processing factory in India, who disclosed evidence of food safety, labor and human rights abuses.
 Following Farinella’s revelations, the U.S. Food and Drug Administration (FDA) began refusing shrimp imports from the company after tests detected veterinary drugs in recent shipments.
 The Signals Network assisted Farinella in filing whistleblower reports with the FDA, Customs and Border Protection and U.S. lawmakers.
 The case drew significant attention, with the House Committee on Natural Resources requesting access to Farinella’s evidence and two congressmembers urging President Joe Biden to halt shrimp imports from India.
 This case highlights broader concerns, as reports reveal widespread human rights and environmental abuses in India’s shrimp industry, alongside minimal FDA testing of imports.

 The Signals Network represented Twitter whistleblower Anika Collier Navaroli, who provided testimony to the House Select Committee to Investigate the January 6th Attack on the United States Capitol, and provides her with support through its Whistleblower Protection Program.

 Government Accountability Project joined The Signals Network as co-counsel for Anika Navaroli for testifying on February 8, 2023, to the U.S. House Committee on Oversight and Accountability during a hearing titled "Protecting Speech from Government Interference and Social Media Bias, Part 1: Twitter’s Role in Suppressing the Biden Laptop Story."